rodrigopolo/cheatsheets/360/readme.md

 ```

 ## Download a Facebook 360 image
-Check the `360` directory for the Bash and Python scripts.

 1. View the 360 image in a webbrowser by clicking in it until it is in its maximum size, NOT full screen.
 2. Open the browser Developer Tools and reload the page.
 3. In the tab Network, righ clic any requested file, select `Copy` and then `Copy all as cURL`.
 4. Paste the curls into a `curls.txt` file.
 5. Run `curls2uris.py`.
 6. Run `aria2c` to download the images.
-7. Join the images with `joinmosaic.sh`
+7. Join the images with `joinmosaic.sh`.
+8. Convert the 6 mosaics to equirectangular with `c2e`.
+9. Convert the tif to jpg with `tif2jpg.sh`

 ```sh
 ./curls2uris.py curls.txt downloadfolder